insolar/insolar/docs/source/architecture.rst

 Ensures that actions applied to an :term:`object` were performed correctly considering the object’s state, input parameters, and external dependencies (calls).

-For more information on logic consensus, see the :ref:`virtual execution & validation section <virtual_execution_validation>`.
+For more information on logic consensus, see the :ref:`virtual execution and validation section <virtual_execution_validation>`.

 .. _storage_consensus: